scottblechman/portfolio/README.md

 Run `ng deploy` to automatically package and publish the project.
 The build artifacts will be available in the `gh-pages` branch.
 Use the `--base-href` flag with the value `/portfolio/` to set the fetch location.

+## Deploy to a custom domain

+Run `ng deploy` as above, but use the `--cname` flag instead of `--base-href` with the custom domain as the value.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).